Menu

 Conclusion

-We recommend joining guided tours for a more in-depth understanding of China’s history and culture.
-These tours can also provide access to places that might be difficult to navigate on your own.
+For a more in-depth knowledge of China’s history and culture, we advise accompanying guided tours.
+These excursions can also give access to locations you might find challenging on your own.

 Leave a Reply